DylanGriffith/dylans-blog/blog_posts/deploy-spring-boot-to-cloud-foundry-using-gitlab.md

 ./gradlew bootRun
 ```

-Now we want to add a route to our application so we create a new class
+Now we want to add a route to our application so we create a new controller:

 ```java
 // src/main/java/net/dylangriffith/gitlabcfdeploy/helloworld/HelloController.java